-This bridge was made with Rough Sawn Red Oak Timbers with Cabot Clear Wood Protector.
+This barn was made with Rough Sawn Red Oak Timbers with Cabot Clear Wood Protector.

-These beams feature Planed and Chamfered Douglas Fir in Minwax Stain Cherry.
+These beams feature Planed and Chamfered Douglas Fir with Minwax Stain Cherry.

 The Dining Hall Beams were built with Planed and Chamfered White Pine with Minwax Ipswich Pine Stain.

 Interested in your own timber frame?
 Send our sales team an email at email@example.com.
 Have a question for our Timber Framing Experts?
 Submit a question on our Ask the Experts Page.
 Want to sign up for our newsletter?
 You can sign up here.